Poland and U.S. deny that Fort Trump proposal is bogged down

 “This is fake news,” Krzysztof Szczerski, a top aide to the Polish president, told public radio on Friday.

-The U.S. ambassador to Poland, Georgette Mosbacher, reacting with a tweet to the report, said negotiations remained on track.
+The U.S. ambassador to Poland, Georgette Mosbacher, reacting on Twitter to the report, said negotiations remained on track.

 “President Trump @POTUS & @Prezydentpl Duda’s vision for increased US presence in Poland will be even greater than originally outlined.
 Announcement coming soon.”